Captain Elechi Amadi Polytechnic

-Port Harcourt Polytechnic was renamed changed to Captain Elechi Amadi Polytechnic by the Governor of Rivers State, Nyesom Ezenwo Wike CON, signed the Port Harcourt Polytechnic Bill into law on 4 July 2016.
+Port Harcourt Polytechnic was changed to Captain Elechi Amadi Polytechnic by the Governor of Rivers State, Nyesom Ezenwo Wike CON, who signed the Port Harcourt Polytechnic Bill into law on 4 July 2016.

-All the provisions of the said Law now form the Captain Elechi Amadi Polytechnic Law.

 History

 The school originated on 19 April 1984 when the military governor of the state, Police Commissioner Fidelis Oyakhilome, signed the edict establishing Rivers State School of Basic Studies.
 The edict took effect in November 1987 when the school started operating as a tertiary institution affiliated to the University of Ibadan.
 Later it was affiliated to the Ahmadu Bello University, Zaria for pre-degree IJMB (Interim Joint Matriculation Board) courses.

 In 1999, the school was restructured as the Rivers State College of Arts and Science with the mandate to offer courses leading to award of Diplomas and certificates in various disciplines besides school certificates and IJMB.
 The college had three schools: Arts, Science and Preliminary Studies and the Institute of Continuing Education.

 In 2006, the National Board for Technical Education (NBTE) granted RIVCAS permission to offer courses leading to award of the National Diploma (ND).
-RIVCAS thus became a polytechnic funded by Rivers State government and supervised by the NBTE.
+RIVCAS thus became a Polytechnic funded by Rivers State government and supervised by the NBTE.
 In June 2016, the Rivers State House of Assembly passed a bill renaming the Rivers State College of Arts and Science to Port Harcourt Polytechnic.
 The Governor of Rivers State, Chief (Barrister) Nyesom Ezenwo Wike CON, signed the Port Harcourt Polytechnic Bill into law on 4 July 2016.
 The Port Harcourt Polytechnic Law 2016 governs the Elechi Amadi Polytechnic.